gslewis.id.au:~

 cp -a $SLACKREPO/kernels $TARGET

-Note that the pxelinux (and isolinux) installer still offers three kernel options, as defined in the pxelinux.cfg/default file.
-These are generic.s (the default), kms.s and speakup.s.
+The pxelinux (and isolinux) installer still offers three kernel options, as defined in the pxelinux.cfg/default file.
+These options are labelled as generic.s (the default), kms.s and speakup.s.
 These days there is actually only one kernel — generic.s — that is referenced in pxelinux.cfg/default.
 The only difference between the options is that the kms.s option doesn’t pass the "nomodeset" kernel parameter which means you get a larger console in QEMU.

 The directory structure we end up with looks like: